-As with many of these key facets of writing, children’s abilities are assisted by a huge number of book-based units throughout school where the children are exposed to a wide range of sentence types to use in their own work.
+As with many of these key facets of writing, children’s abilities are aided by a huge number of book-based units throughout school where the children are exposed to a wide range of sentence types to use in their own work.

 From early in Key Stage 1, subject-specific vocabulary is explicitly explored through play, though this vehicle soon makes way for exposure to quality vocabulary through our range of hand-picked class readers.
 Throughout school, these texts are chosen from our 50 Book Challenge and will be read and re-read throughout the year creating a culture which constantly revisits and enjoys quality lexis.

-As children progress into Key Stage 2, they will become accustomed to other vocabulary enhancing resources we use including Mrs Wordsmith resources in the latter years of school.
+As children progress into Key Stage 2, they will become accustomed to other vocabulary-enhancing resources we use, including Mrs Wordsmith resources in the latter years of school.

 Soon after children walk through the doors of Woodhouse, a large emphasis is placed on spelling.
-Initially, this is centred around using their phonic knowledge to encode, and room is made for the choice of phonetically plausible spellings, however, as children progress into Key Stage 2, correct spelling and application of basic spelling rules begin to form a central role in their ability to write effectively.
+Initially, this is centred around using their phonic knowledge to encode, and room is made for the choice of phonetically-plausible spellings, however, as children progress into Key Stage 2, correct spelling and application of basic spelling rules begin to form a central role in their ability to write effectively.

-Although there is a huge array of activities that are used to achieve this in different year groups, all children from Year 1 upwards will receive weekly spelling tests – in Key Stage 1, these will often be based around Common Exception words in line with our Little Wandle Phonics scheme.
+Although there are a huge array of activities that are used to achieve this in different year groups, all children from Year 1 upwards will receive weekly spelling tests – in Key Stage 1, these will often be based around Common Exception words in line with our Little Wandle Phonics scheme.
 Spelling tests throughout the rest of school test the application of rules that have been introduced, discussed and practised at least three times in class each week including in dictations, in handwriting and in stand-alone SPaG activities.
-These should also be practised at home to fully embed these crucial spelling rules.
+These should also be practised at home to fully embed these crucial rules.